“We shape our buildings; thereafter they shape us” – Winston Churchill

-Plenty of studies now exist that show a well-designed, high performance school can improve student and teacher health to enhance learning, increase daily attendance, and reduce energy bills.
+Plenty of studies now exist that show a well-designed, high performance school can improve student and teacher health to enhance learning and innovation, increase daily class attendance, and reduce energy bills.
 School architects play a major role in the development of a school – whether through additions and renovations to existing structures, or to the construction of an all-new facility.
 It’s more than creating a design for the school and putting together drawings for a bid.
-In fact, school architects can shape the way learning and teaching will unfold by creating spaces that support education holistically.
+In fact, school architects can shape the way learning and teaching opportunities will unfold by creating spaces that support the professional education program holistically.

 There are many considerations that go into good school design.
 Things like access to the outdoors, classroom spaces that promote independent learning and safety, facilities that are sized and laid out appropriately to the age group they serve, and the overall floor map of the school being easily navigable all impact student success.
-If the school is used by the community or other partners, there are considerations for that, along with any cultural features that need to be included.
+If the school is used by the community or other partners, there are considerations for that within the project, along with any cultural features that need to be included.

 For all of these reasons, and more, choosing the right school architect is imperative.
 Here are a few things to look for when making your choice.

-Often school facilities are subject to additional codes and regulatory requirements, meaning a school project is not something a new architect should take on — in fact, the architect you choose should specialize in designing for education or other community facilities.
-Look at portfolios of previous projects, not just for the designs and “pretty pictures”, but to learn more about the architect’s style and problem-solving skills.
+Often school facilities are subject to additional codes and regulatory requirements, meaning a school project is not something a new architect should take on — in fact, the professional designer you choose should specialize in designing for education or other community facilities.
+Look at portfolios, our projects are not just for the designs and “pretty pictures”, but to learn more about the architect’s style and problem-solving skills.
 You can also inquire about any specialized training the architect or firm has, centering on educational design, green school design, or educational master planning.

-Architects who have experience in school design and construction can look beyond the immediacy of this current issues and consider things like how the building will factor into a larger master plan or long-range facilities plan, and how the design will impact the cost of operations and maintenance as the building ages.
-A school should withstand the test of time and offer many years of life, and choosing the right school architect ensures that your school building will last.
+An architecture firm who have expertise in school design and construction can look beyond the immediacy of this current issues and consider things like how the building will factor into a larger master plan or long-range facilities plan, and how the design will impact the cost of operations and maintenance as the building ages.
+A school should withstand the test of time and offer many years of life, and choosing the right school builder ensures that your school building will last.

 Large-scale projects like schools are complex, and your chosen architect should have the ability to see problems through, making sure they are solved to everyone’s satisfaction in a timely manner without holding up the project.
 An architect should always put the needs of the project and the needs of the client first in problem-solving.

-Planning and development skills come with experience, training, and education, which is a great reason to choose an architect who has successfully showcased their strengths in previous projects.
+Planning and development skills come with expertise, training, and education, which is a great reason to choose an architect who has successfully showcased their strengths in previous projects.

-You can count on us to deliver your project.
+You can count on us to deliver your projects.
 In choosing the right school architects, look no further than SSP Architects.
 Contact us today to learn more about our services.